 However, the place is not opened for foreign nationals owing to security reasons.

-Ascending further we reached Gnathang Valley, a beautiful valley that remains covered with snow in winter and with flowers in summer, at an altitude of about 13,000 feet.
+Ascending further is the beautiful Gnathang Valley situated at an altitude of about 13,000 feet that remains covered with snow in winter and with flowers in summer.

 The road further goes up to Old Baba Mandir.

-Travelers can choose the route from Gangtok to reach Zuluk via Tsomgo Lake, New Baba Mandir, and Gnathang Valley.
-But the road may be closed during winter and rainy season due to snowfall or landslides.
+Travelers can choose the route from Gangtok to reach Zuluk via Tsomgo Lake, New Baba Mandir, and Gnathang Valley depending on the month of traveling.
+The road may be closed during winter and rainy season due to snowfall or landslides.

 Travelers can also reach Zuluk via Kalimpong, Algarah, Pedong, Reshikhola, Aritar, and Rongli Bazaar.

-We stayed overnight at Algarah and Aritar before heading to Zuluk for acclimatizing ourselves to avoid breathing problem owing to higher altitude and low oxygen levels.
+Travelers can stay overnight at Algarah and Aritar before heading to Zuluk for acclimatizing themselves to avoid altitude sickness owing to higher altitude and low oxygen levels.

-Distance and Time Required to Reach Zuluk from Other Places
+Distance and Time to Reach Zuluk from Other Places

 Distance (approximately in km)